Robert Tchenguiz: SFO and other legal disputes

-A legal dispute relating to Investec Trust Guernsey's handling of the Tchenguiz Discretionary Trust ended in an April 2018 judgement in favour of the Guernsey-based business, with Tchenguiz threatened with loss of his Kensington home, formerly housing the Royal College of Organists, as a result - though this threat was later reported to have been resolved.
+A legal dispute relating to Investec Trust Guernsey's handling of the Tchenguiz Discretionary Trust ended in an April 2018 judgement in favour of the Guernsey-based business, with Tchenguiz threatened with loss of his Kensington home, which formerly housed the Royal College of Organists, as a result - though the threat was later reported to have been resolved.

-In July 2018, Robert Tchenguiz was said by a High Court judge to have lied regarding a €2 billion Santander Bank deal in a dispute involving Edgeworth Capital, a Tchenguiz-owned Luxembourg-registered company, and Aabar Investments, an Abu Dhabi investment business.
+In July 2018, Tchenguiz was said by a High Court judge to have lied regarding a €2 billion Santander Bank deal in a dispute involving Edgeworth Capital, a Tchenguiz-owned Luxembourg-registered company, and Aabar Investments, an Abu Dhabi investment business.
 Finding in favour of Aabar, the judge said Tchenguiz was "prepared to say whatever he thought would assist Edgeworth's case, without any regard for its truth."

-In May 2025, Tchenguiz's company sued its former law firm Cuatrecasas for €213 million alleging professional negligence over a property deal involving Santander Bank's Madrid headquarters.
+In May 2025, Tchenguiz's company sued its former law firm Cuatrecasas for €213 million, alleging professional negligence over a property deal involving Santander Bank's Madrid headquarters.